MukundXplore/Web-Development/README.md

 ## License

-The content of this project itself is licensed under the [Creative Commons Zero v1.0 Universal license], and the underlying source code used to format and display that content is licensed under the [MIT license].
+The content of this project itself is licensed under the Creative Commons Zero v1.0 Universal License, and the underlying source code used to format and display that content is licensed under the [MIT license].
 More details can be found [here](LICENSE).